 - Your current concerns with eating, weight and body image

-- You history with dieting, overeating, weight, and other relevant issues
+- Your history with dieting, bingeing, weight, and other relevant issues

 - Any other issues or concerns that you would like to explore in counseling